Building VALUE through management excellence

 Kitchen

 The stovetop, oven, microwave, and refrigerator should all be spotless.
 Cabinets and drawers should all be free from debris.
-If the cabinets and drawers have shelf liners (or contact pager), replace them.
-The kitchen floor should also be scrubbed to sparkling.
+Replace all shelf liners in cabinets and drawers and scrub the floors.

 Have the carpets been professionally cleaned or replaced?
-No one wants to move into a home with dirty carpets.
+No one wants to move into a home with dirty carpets and floors.
+Make sure all the carpets and floors are spotless.

 Windows & Sliding Glass Doors